 WARG will appoint team leaders or co-ordinators for the working bee to ensure everyone goes home safely – these person/s will be identified to you on the day, please follow their instructions.

-The site is shared with other users, and their equipment & presence must be respected.
-Keep the usual distance from antennas and equipment you are not familiar with.
+The Cataby site is shared with other users, and their equipment & presence must be respected.
+There are no services on site which pose an EMC or radiation hazard at ground level, but keep the usual distance from antennas and equipment you are not familiar with.
 Some structures on the site may contain asbestos, the usual precautions should apply here.
 Radio masts shall only be climbed by appropriately qualified or experienced people with the correct safety equipment.